chenxingqiang/jax-ml/doc/getting_started.rst

 --------------------------------------------------

-Transformers and estimators (predictors) can be combined together into a single unifying object: a :class:`~sklearn.pipeline.Pipeline`.
+Transformers and estimators (predictors) can be combined together into a single unifying object: a :class:`~xlearn.pipeline.Pipeline`.
 The pipeline offers the same API as a regular estimator: it can be fitted and used for prediction with ``fit`` and ``predict``.
 As we will see later, using a pipeline will also prevent you from data leakage, i.e. disclosing some